PhamThanhMinh145/CustomerOrder/README.md

 6. Order Product of Customer

+7. Show order

-7. Show order product of customer report and save to file "order.dat"
+8. Show order product of customer report and save to file "order.dat"

-8. Save To file
+9. Save To file

 <p>Each product has the properties such that productID, pName, price, quatity and categoryID.</p>
 <p>Each category has some information: categoryID, name.</p>